 Publicly-funded schools in England get extra funding from the government to help them improve the attainment of their disadvantaged pupils.
-Schools get pupil premium funding based on the number of pupils they have in January each year who are/have been eligible for free school meals in the last 6 years as well as Looked After Children.
+Schools get pupil premium funding based on the number of pupils they have in January each year who are/have been eligible for free school meals in the last 6 years as well as children who are looked after.

 As outlined by the Education and Endowment Foundation (EEF), best practice is for schools to use their funding in three ways: